Dog Ate a Wasp – What to Do Next

 First, make sure your dog has calmed down then gently scrape the credit card from one side to another until the stinger pops out.
 It’s important to not pinch the wasp’s sting as this could cause more of the venom to enter the dog’s blood stream.

-How to Stop a Dog from Eating Wasps and Bees
+How to Stop a Dog from Eating Wasps

-What if it is a repetitive behavior where your dog is eating the wasps and bees time and time again.
+What if it is a repetitive behavior where your dog is eating the wasps time and time again.
 There might be situations like this when your dog might not seem the brightness.
 Our suggestion for this would be to teach your dog the leave it command.
 This is an important safety command that can be used for a variety of situations.

 One training method for the leave it command is do the following: 1) place a few treats along the floor 2) leash your dog then let your dog see the treats on the floor 3) walk past the treats with your leashed dog while saying the command “leave it” 4) if your dog successfully walks past the treats without making an attempt then reward him with a treat and plenty of praises.